On divisorial stability of finite covers: Divisorial stability under finite covers

 Restating Definition \ref{G-invariant measures} through the explicit interpretation of the image of a divisorial valuation, a divisorial measure is $G$-invariant if $a_i=a_l$ and $c_i=c_l$ for all $i, l$ such that $F_i$ and $F_l$ lie in the same $G$-orbit, or equivalently such that $\pi(F_i) = \pi(F_l) = D$ for a prime divisor $D$ over $X$.
 We will use the following notation for $G$-invariant divisorial measures on $Y\an$:

-Here, the first sum $\sum_{D/X}$ is taken over an arbitrary finite collection of prime divisors $D$ over $X$, and the second sum is taken over all divisors $F_j$ over $Y$ in the preimage of $D$.
+Here, the first sum $\sum_{D/X}$ is taken over all prime divisors $D$ over $X$, and is finite since there is a finite number of non-zero $a_D$, while the second sum is taken over all divisors $F_j$ over $Y$ in the preimage of $D$.
 The coefficients $a_D$ are arbitrary nonnegative coefficients such that $\int_{Y\an} \dmu = 1$, so that the measure is a probability measure.

-We next define pushforwards and pullbacks of measures.
-The pushforward is defined in the usual way.
+We next consider pushforwards and pullbacks of measures.
+For a divsiorial measure, the pushforward is given explicitly by the following expression.